steinbergmedia/vst3_dev_portal/src/.vst3_tutorials/dataexchange-tutorial/README.md

 }
 ```

-The `onDataExchangeBlocksReceived()` method will be called whenever the processor has send a block.
+The `onDataExchangeBlocksReceived()` method will be called each time the processor has sent a block.
 You can now do whatever you want with the data.

 If you want the data to be dispatched on a background thread you need to set the